This above all: to thine own self be true, and it must follow, as the night the day, Thou canst not then be false to any man. W.Shakespeare.

 The Parties stance is now one of blocking No-Deal the claim is that it is in the public interest we are to stop no-deal at all cost.
 Some have taken to this fight against no-deal like a moral crusade claiming that the economic consequences of a clean break with the EU are simply not to be tolerated.
 It would be an Armageddon to the UK.

 An unholy alliance of Labour, Lib Dems, Tory, SNP and Plaid Cymru meet to formulate a stop no-deal Brexit plan.
 It is a shame these same people did not fight as hard and in unity against both Tory and EU imposed austerity.

 Whatever your stance on a No-deal Brexit what is clear is the fact that some in the Labour Party see this as a clear indication that the party is now a remain Party.
 It will need to make a persuasive argument to the people of the Labour heartlands that voted to leave this EU.
 It will need to pursue them that all that was said before was wrong and all that we held true was a lie.

 Remainers and this remain Parliament have been subverting the people’s democracy the democracy of the majority for 3 years who on the Left is standing up for our democracy.

-The Labour Party taking the road to remain will see the end of the Labour Party as a Party of the working class it will see in a system of coalition parliaments that provide this country time after time with weak governments seeding more and more power to the EU until the very heart of our democracy westminster becomes a just a foot not in history bowing out to the new world order and the ever expanding EU.
+The Labour Party taking the road to remain will see the end of the Labour Party as a Party of the working class it will see in a system of coalition parliaments that provide this country time after time with weak governments seeding more and more power to the EU until the very heart of our democracy Westminster becomes a just a footnote in history bowing out to the new world order and the ever-expanding EU.